jcarley/cli/docs/intro.md

 # Global Scope

 Datica CLI commands can be run anywhere on your system with two exceptions.
-When you first run the command [`datica init`]() you must have a git repository as your current working directory so that it set add a git remote that is tied to your code service on the Datica Compliant Cloud platform.
-Additionally, the command [`datica git-remote`]() is used to manage git remotes and must be used inside of a git repository in order to work.
+The [`datica init`](#init) command expects to be inside of either a git repository or a directory that you intend to be a git repository, as it will set up a git repository if one does not exist.
+Additionally, the [`datica git-remote`](#git-remote) command is used to manage git remotes and must be run inside of a git repository in order to work.

 If you have more than one environment, you must specify which environment to use with the global `-E` flag.

-Let's say you have initialize a code project for two environments (ex. "staging" and "production") named `mysandbox` and `myprod`.
+Let's say you have initialized a code project for two environments (ex. "staging" and "production") named `mysandbox` and `myprod`.
 You have two options to specify which environment to run a command against.

 First, you can tell the CLI which environment you want to use with the global option `-E` or `--env` (see [Global Options](#global-options)).
 Your command might start like this